-Argentina is a relatively small player in international trade, responsible for about 0.4% of globally exported products.
+Argentina is a relatively small player in international trade, responsible for about 0.4% of global export sales for all countries.

 Argentina’s trading partners are relatively concentrated.
-The top 5 customers for Argentinian exports in 2021 were Brazil, mainland China, United States of America, India and Chile.
-Combined, that quintet of main importers for Argentinian products accounted for two-fifths (40.3%) of Argentina’s total export sales during 2021.
+The top 5 customers for Argentinian exports in 2022 were Brazil, mainland China, United States of America, Chile and India.
+Combined, that quintet of major importers for Argentinian products generated over two-fifths (41.6%) of Argentina’s total export sales during 2022.

-Applying a continental lens, 35% of Argentina’s exports by value were delivered to Asian countries while 31.7% were sold to importers in Latin America excluding Mexico but including the Caribbean.
-Argentina shipped another 16.3% worth of goods to Europe.
+Applying a continental lens, more than a third (34.6%) of Argentina’s exports by value was delivered to Asian countries while 31.9% was sold to importers in Latin America excluding Mexico but including the Caribbean.
+Argentina shipped another 15.3% worth of goods to Europe.

 Argentina’s Top Trading Partners